OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '
     ' + '*   Providing and managing your services, responding to your questions and addressing problems;

-    ' + '*   Delivering customized content, Relevant Advertising and personalized offers for products and services that may be of interest to you;
+    ' + '*   Delivering customized content, or advertising, such as personalized offers for products and services that may be of interest to you;

     ' + '*   Communicating service updates, offers and promotions;